bitcubico/english/tips.md

 A: That restaurant wasn't very good.
 B: No, it wasn't!
 The meat tasted bad, and the salad wasn't fresh.
 And the waiter was awful!
 His clothes were dirty!
 A: ***Anyway***, we're not going there again.
 So, how's Jane?

+## Making and responding to invitations

+Use expressions like these to make an invitation.
+It's helpful to explain the situation before you make the invitation.

+- We're having some people over next weekend.
+Kelsey and I are hoping that you and Cody can come.
+- I'm having a birthday party for Tyler in two weeks.
+I'd like you to come
+- Are you free Friday night?
+Would you like to come to a housewarming?
+- We should get together for dinner this week.
+What does your schedule look like?

+To accept or discuss an invitation, use expressions like these:

+- Great!
+I'm definitely coming
+- We can probably come.
+Let me talk to Dave about it
+- Thanks!
+I'd be delighted

+To decline an invitation, use expressions like these:

+- Sorry.
+Chelsea probably can't come.
+She has a cold
+- Oh, that weekend's no good.
+Sorry!